-As a start-up, a short-term financial forecast is important in providing a base projection for planning a long-term forecast.
-It is critical part of the business plan and the most essential document to obtain external funding.
+For start-ups or new businesses, a short-term financial forecast is important in providing a base projection for planning a long-term forecast.
+It is a critical part of the business plan and the most essential document with which to obtain external funding.
 Building your financial forecast for start-ups or new businesses involves:

-Researching your market - this is a reoccurring process in your business journey.
+Market research - This is a reoccurring process in your business journey.
 As a start-up without previous data on income and expenses, you need to gather information from the industry on the items that constitute expenses and revenues.

-Creating a financial projection - based on the information from your market research, input your estimated expenses and revenues in an excel sheet that will show your monthly inflow and outflow.
+Creating a financial projection - Based on the information from your market research, input your estimated expenses and revenues in a spreadsheet that will show your monthly inflow and outflow.

 Preparing a projected profit and loss statement and balance sheet.

-Being realistic while using your projections to plan - this entails planning based on different scenarios i.e., best-case scenario, a most likely scenario, and worst-case scenario.
+Being realistic while using your projections to plan - This entails planning based on different scenarios i.e., best-case scenario, a most likely scenario, and worst-case scenario.

-If you need help with your financial projection and forecasting, please email us at firstname.lastname@example.org
+If you need help to construct a financial forecast, please email us at firstname.lastname@example.org